Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1954J in NGC 2403

 We can also use the observed $H\alpha$ luminosity of $L_{H\alpha}$ = $1.3 \times 10^{36}$ erg s$^{-1}$ \citep{humphreys_tale_2017} to constrain the dust optical depth.
 Following the arguments in Section \ref{sec:DATA}, we find that the amount of dust associated with the H$\alpha$ emission can be at most

 in the low optical depth limit and

 in the high optical depth limit.
 Here we set $t_{50}=1.26$, corresponding to the optical depth in 2017.
 Both of these results are consistent with our upper limits on circumstellar absorption from the variability, and neither imply a high optical depth.
 If additional absorption is placed outside the H$\alpha$ emitting region, the limits on $\tau$ increase as $L_{H\alpha}^{1/2}$ ($L_{H\alpha}$) in the low (high) optical depth limit.
 However, such dust would have to be pre-existing and not formed in the transient.
-In summary, our SED fits, the lack of variability, and the H$\alpha$ luminosity and its evolution all suggest that star 4 has negligible circumstellar extinction associated with the transient.